CGJennings/fast-ternary-string-set/README.md

 const clefG = "\ud834\udd1e";
 ```

-Even though it represents a single symbol, the above string has a length of two!
+Even though it represents a single symbol, the above string has a length of two.
 To avoid surprises, `TernaryStringSet` matches by code point, not by char code.
 For example, since the above string is one code point, it would match `getPartialMatchesOf(".")` and not `getPartialMatchesOf("..")`.

 ### Compaction